Skip to main content

 Date Casting

-When a database column is of the date type, you may set the corresponding model attribute value to a UNIX timestamp, date string (Y-m-d), date-time string, or a QDateTime instance.
+When a database column is of the date type, you may set the corresponding model attribute value to a Unix timestamp, date string (Y-m-d), date-time string, QDate, or QDateTime instance.
 The date's value will be correctly converted and stored in your database.

 To specify the format that should be used when actually storing a model's dates within your database, you should define a u_dateFormat data member on your model: